compSciKai/moggie-bot/readme.md

 stdout_logfile=/var/log/moggy.out.log
 ```

+The service can only access files in the directory folder

 `supervisorctl reread` to load conf file

 `supervisorctl update` to activate bot service

 `supervisorctl restart <service-name>` when changes to .py file is made

 `supervisorctl tail <service-name>` to see console logs

 `supervisorctl tail <service-name> stderr` to see error messages